xanderstevenson/websockets-and-webhooks/README.md

 ### **Step 6**: Monitor WebSocket activity using the Admin Panel

-With the WebSocket server running in one terminal (python websocket_server.py) and the HTTP server running in the other (python -m http.server), you can now use the Admin Panel to monitor client connections and messages in real-time.
+With the WebSocket server running in one terminal (python3 websocket_server.py) and the HTTP server running in the other (python3 -m http.server), you can now use the Admin Panel to monitor client connections and messages in real-time.

 - Prepare the Admin Panel: open the *admin_panel.html**, **js/admin_panel.js**, and **styles/admin_panel.css** files are in the IDE.